Learn more about what an ICO is and how to get involved.

 The most popular cryptocurrencies have years of development behind them, and today’s legitimate and successful ICOs might be aiming to reach maturity years later, with exceptionally ambitious goals.

-Consider two real coins – one is legitimate and the other is a scam.
+Consider two real coins that sounded too good to be true.
+One is legitimate and the other was a scam.

 IOTA vs PlexCoin